Team

 🔍 Key Insights

-This phase revealed both what older adults value in smartwatch health features and where design breakdowns occur—directly answering the research questions.
+This phase revealed both what older adults value in smartwatch health features and where design breakdowns occur, directly answering the research questions.

 🧠 What Users Valued Most (RQ1)

-• Heart rate monitoring (90%) and step counting (87%) were the most trusted and frequently used features.
+• Heart rate monitoring (90%) and step counting (87%) were the most trusted and frequently used features, seamlessly integrated into daily routines and promoted healthy habits.

-• These features were seamlessly integrated into daily routines and promoted healthy habits.
+• Heart rate monitoring (90%) and step counting (87%) were the most trusted and frequently used features, seamlessly integrated into daily routines and promoted healthy habits.

 • Users preferred simple, passive tracking that required minimal interaction.